Fish en Papillote

 Why This Recipe is a Keeper!

-Adhering to your resolution to eat a more healthful diet is in the bag when you master cooking en papillote, a classic French cooking method that sounds fussier than it really is.
+Wrapping up your resolution to eat a more healthful diet is easy when you master cooking en papillote, a classic French cooking method that sounds fussier than it really is.
 It’s the perfect way to prepare almost any Mediterranean fish recipe!

 You’ll be amazed at how flaky and delicious fish can be when baked inside a parchment paper parcel with simple, flavor-packed ingredients.